hacksoft-net/blackbase-js/README.md

 `/set-cached-resource` - Adds a key-value pair to the table with TTL.
 Requires "tableID", "key", "value", and "ttl".
 (Note: This will not be patched anytime soon.
 When you use set-cached-resource, you are essentially putting an unstoppable timer on this.
 It may be fixed later.)

-`/get-resource` - Adds a key-value pair to the table with TTL.
-Requires "tableID" and "key"
+`/get-resource` - Gets a key-value pair from the table. <b>Will return undefined if no result is found.</b> Requires "tableID" and "key"

 `/get-table-size` - Gets table size.
 Requires "tableID"